 A post shared by @ faakihah on

-F: You can find me on Instagram as @faakihah where I share my journey in seeking knowledge, tutoring and crafting.
-There’s also links to my website, blog and Etsy shop from my Instagram profile.
+F: You can find me on Instagram as @faakihah where I share my journey in seeking knowledge, tutoring, and crafting.
+There are also links to my website, blog and Etsy shop from my Instagram profile.
 I have a few blog posts on Quran Journaling, my journey, approach and how to start a QJ in more depth.
-You can also checkout the hashtag #faakihahqj to look at examples of my QJ entries.
+You can also check out the hashtag #faakihahqj to look at examples of my QJ entries.
 I hope my sharing will motivate, inspire and encourage other sisters to learn more about the Quran & religion and enjoy the spiritual journey in our effort to bring ourselves closer to Allah and to improve ourselves as the grateful and humble servant we should be.
 May Allah be pleased.”

 View this post on Instagram